linuxserver/Heimdall/readme.md

     try_files $uri $uri/ /index.php?$query_string;
 }
 ```
-Someone was using the same nginx setup to both run this and reverse proxy Plex, Plex is served from `/web` so their location was interfering with the `/webfonts`.
+Someone was using the same Nginx setup to both run this and reverse proxy Plex.
+Plex is served from `/web` so their location was interfering with the `/webfonts`.

-Therefore, if your fonts aren't showing because you have a location for `/web`, add the following
+Therefore, if your fonts aren't showing because you have a location for `/web`, add the following:
 ```
 location /webfonts {
     try_files $uri $uri/;
 }
 ```
-If there are any other locations which might interfere with any of the folders in the `/public` folder, you might have to do the same for those as well, but it's a super fringe case.
+If there are any other locations that might interfere with any of the folders in the `/public` folder, you might have to do the same for those as well, however it's a super fringe case.

 ### Reverse proxy
 If you'd like to reverse proxy this app, we recommend using our letsencrypt/nginx docker image: [SWAG - Secure Web Application Gateway](https://hub.docker.com/r/linuxserver/swag)